What is Glaucoma?

 Why is it so important to catch and treat chronic glaucoma?

-Chronic glaucoma is one of the highest causes of sight loss as it usually has NO detectable symptoms.
+It is one of the highest causes of sight loss as it usually has NO detectable symptoms.
 Your vision will appear normal and there won’t be any pain.
-It is the peripheral vision which Glaucoma damages first which is why it can go unnoticed for so long.
+It is the peripheral vision which gets damaged first which is why it can go unnoticed for so long.
 Only once the peripheral vision has been extensively reduced might you by aware of the issue.